MisterBasic/BetterConfig/README.md

 - JSON is probably the most obvious: It is NOT a configuration format.
 - INI is a terrible format.
 No data types, array nesting, or anything other than text.
 - TOML is suprising good, I didn't learn of it until after making this.
-The only problem is serialization, it cannot be serialized.
+The only problem is serialization, it wasn't designed to be serialized.
 BCFG can be serialized (it's just text, in fact the entire file can be one line long).
 - YAML is a standardized mess.
 You can find issues with YAML using Google.

 If you are coming from these formats, this format should be familar.
 The only difference is the symbols used.